ecodica/l10n-hr/l10n_hr_account_base/README.rst

 Configuration
 =============

-1. Company settings (menuitem: Settings -> Users and Companies -> Companies )
+Company settings (menuitem: Settings -> Users and Companies -> Companies ):

-On company data, Croatia settings

-- select taxation model -
+  * Select taxation model

    - R1 - taxation based on invoice (default)
    - R2 - taxation based on payment
    - R0 - not subject to taxation

-  - setup fiskal invoice separator - only "/" or "-" allowed chars, "/" is default
+  * Choose fiskal invoice separator

+   - only "/" and "-" are allowed, "/" is default

-2. Accounting settings (menuitem : Invoicing >> Configuration >> Croatia specific settings >> Business premises)
+Accounting settings (menuitem : Invoicing >> Configuration >> Croatia specific settings >> Business premises):

-2.1. - Create business premisse
+  * Create business premisse

-The code of premisse should be the middle part of your invoices, and should match your internal document defining it.
+    The code of premise should be the middle part of your invoices, and should match your internal document defining it.
-Field 'Mjesto izdavanja' can be poputlated on PoS device level, or on the Business premisse level.
+    Field 'Mjesto izdavanja' can be populated on PoS device level, or on the Business premisse level.
-It is legaly required info, and will be printed as such on invoices, respecting the order Pos-Premisse.
+    It is legally required info, and will be printed as such on invoices, respecting the order Pos-Premise.
     Should contain something.

-2.2. - Define invoice sequencing for premisse
+  * Define invoice sequencing for premise

-Based on premisse or based on PoS device level.
-Each premisse may have different settings
+    Based on premise or based on PoS device level.
+Each premise may have different settings.

-2.3 - Add Pos Device
+  * Add Pos Device

     Name of device if informational, and may be set free, but code should be strictly numeric.

-3. Activate PoS device and Business premisse
+Activate PoS device and Business premise:

     Activating and deactivating Business premise and/or PoS device is automated with related journals and sequences create/modify.
 It is not required to select any values in journal or sequence fields before activating object, as they will be automaticly populated.
     Also, if you know what you are doing it is possible to connect multiple journals to one pos device (different journals for cash, card or transfer acc, using one pos device ž and related invoice sequence)
     If no journal is assigned for PoS device, one will be created on activating.

-In order to confirm invoice, PoS device and Business premisse must be present, setup and activated.
+    In order to confirm invoice, PoS device and Business premise must be present, setup and activated.